brikis98/yevgeniy-brikman-homepage/_posts/2023-07-27-mavericks.md

 - Most of the jokes don't land.
 Many are repeats from the previous books (especially the "Joe you're a dumb monkey... and wait, how did you ever come up with this brilliant idea?" bit); some are just lame or cheesy; this book in particular takes its time to tell you how various characters are cracking up at the jokes, which is awkward if you, as a reader, don't find the joke funny.

 - While Joe and Skippy are highly entertaining characters, the Mavericks are a bit bland.
 So much so I can't remember most of their names.
 They just blend together into a generic space marine mush.
-The plot around them is interesting, but the characters themselves feel flat.
+The surrounding plot is interesting, but the characters themselves feel flat.

 ## Rating